ropolexi/DeSo-Arduino-Lib/README.md

 # DeSo Arduino Library

 ## Introduction
-This arduino library is for the DeSo (Decentralized Social) Network Blockchain.
+This is an unofficial personal arduino library for the DeSo (Decentralized Social) Blockchain.

+"DeSo is a new layer-1 blockchain built from the ground up to scale decentralized social applications to one billion users" [https://www.deso.org]

 ## Features
 - Multiple DeSo Nodes supported for decentralization